 As many as 50% of leads aren’t ready to buy when they first inquire about your business, product or service.
 This makes lead nurturing and understanding sales funnel stages essential to sales conversion.
 With content to lead customers through each stage—Tofu or top of the funnel, Mofu or middle of the funnel, and Bofu or bottom of the funnel—web visitors can become leads and, eventually, sales.
 Tofu, Mofu and Bofu content types are all different, but each is important to close the funnel and maximize lead conversions.
-We’ve added 10 more Tofu, Mofu, Bofu and customer evangelism content types to our list to help supercharge your content marketing strategy in 2020.
+We’ve updated this post in 2021 to discuss the latest content types and give you effective strategies for creating Tofu, Mofu and Bofu content.

 Try these 37 Tofu, Mofu and Bofu content types for every sales funnel stage, as well as after-purchase content to promote brand evangelism.

 In this post

 The sales funnel can be divided into three general stages; Tofu or top of the funnel, Mofu or middle of the funnel, and Bofu or bottom of the funnel.
 Depending on your business type, products or services, each stage might look a bit different for you.
 In general, Tofu, Mofu and Bofu sales funnel stages look like this: